WebAssembly/spec/spectec/test-prose/TEST.md

 cunpack storagetype
 1. If storagetype is consttype, then:
   a.
-Let consttype be storagetype.
-  b.
-Return consttype.
+Return storagetype.
 2. If storagetype is packtype, then:
   a.
 Return I32.
 3. If storagetype is lanetype, then:
   a.
-Let lanetype be storagetype.
-  b.
-Return $lunpack(lanetype).
+Return $lunpack(storagetype).
 4. Fail.

 minat at_1 at_2